 All undergraduate and full-time graduate students must be enrolled in a health insurance program.
 Pepperdine has affordable plans.
-For more information, visit the Student Health Center Web site at http://services.pepperdine.edu/healthcenter/.
+For more information, visit the Student Health Center Website at services.pepperdine.edu/healthcenter.

 Graduate students need to update their immunization status.
 All international students are required to meet the American College Health Association and the Centers for Disease Control and Prevention in Atlanta, Georgia, immunization standards.
 Proof of compliance with these standards must be provided prior to enrollment.
-These standards are: Tetanus/Diphtheria (booster within ten years); M.M.R.-Measles, Mumps, Rubella (two doses required); TB skin test (PPD) within the past year; Hepatitis B vaccine series of three; and the Meningococcal (Menomune) vaccine (for those students under the age of 25).
+These standards are: Tetanus/Diphtheria (booster within 10 years); M.M.R.-Measles, Mumps, Rubella (two doses required); TB skin test (PPD) within the past year; Hepatitis B vaccine series of three; and the Meningococcal (Menomune) vaccine (for those students under the age of 25).
 For more information regarding these immunizations, students should contact their health provider or the Student Health Center at (310) 506-4316.
-Students also may visit the center's Web site at www.pepperdine.edu/healthcenter/.
+Students also may visit the center's Website at services.pepperdine.edu/healthcenter.